RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 # Sticks calibration

-To enter **sticks calibration mode**, power the controller with **Right Trigger pressed**.
+To enter **sticks calibration mode**, power the controller **with RIGHT Trigger pressed**.
 Controller will indicate calibration phase with LEDS and audio messages.

+*Hold Right Bumper for ~3 seconds untill RC controller is powered completely.*

 Alternatively, delete **calibration.json** to enter calibration mode.

 1) `LED pattern: *..* .**.` Move all sticks and external axes to the min and max positions.
+Press **LEFT Bumper** to continue.
 2) `LED pattern: .**.` Move all sticks and external axis to center position.

-*Note: At the min/max calibration step, calibrate sliders and non-self-centerix axes(throttle if any) first (move min/max), then **move sliders and non-self-centering axis to central positon**.
-Move self-centering axes second.*
+  Press **LEFT Bumper** to start calibratin.

+  Ligthly touch and move sticks and external axes in the range of backlash.
+RC controller will record this range of movement as central position.

+  Press **LEFT Bumper** to finish calibratin.

+Calibration data is saved to **calibration.json**.

 # Profile selection